robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 - Use active voice; avoid passive voice.
 - Use a mix of simple, compound, and complex sentences to create a more dynamic flow.
 - Use a varied vocabulary to avoid word repetitions.
-- Write from an Australian perspective, using Australian currency, colloquialisms, and cultural references naturally throughout
+- We are from Melbourne, Australia thus write from an Australian perspective, using Australian currency, colloquialisms, and cultural references naturally throughout
 - Include Australian food culture context where relevant (meat pies, lamingtons, pavlova, barbecue culture, etc.)
 - Avoid metaphors and clichés.
 - Avoid phrases, fluff, sentence starters.